gillesdelhaes/SimpleWatch/README.md

 SimpleWatch is **dual-licensed**.

-### AGPL-3.0 with Commons Clause (Open Source License)
+### Open Source License (AGPL-3.0)

-SimpleWatch is available under the **GNU Affero General Public License v3.0 (AGPL-3.0)** with the **Commons Clause License Condition v1.0**.
+SimpleWatch is available under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

-This means you may:
+You are free to:
 - ✅ Use SimpleWatch free of charge
 - ✅ Self-host it for personal or internal organizational use
 - ✅ Modify the source code
-- ✅ Fork and contribute improvements
+- ✅ Use it in commercial environments

-**Conditions:**
+**Condition:**
-- 📝 If you modify SimpleWatch and make it available to others over a network, you must provide the complete corresponding source code under the same license.
+If you modify SimpleWatch and make it available to users over a network (for example, as a hosted web service), you must make the complete corresponding source code available under the same AGPL-3.0 license.
-- ⛔ **You may NOT sell SimpleWatch as a product or service.** This means you cannot:
-  - Offer SimpleWatch as a hosted SaaS to external customers (for a fee)
-  - Charge for consulting/support services substantially derived from SimpleWatch
-  - Sell access to SimpleWatch functionality

-**Why Commons Clause?** It prevents companies from taking SimpleWatch, hosting it, and charging customers without contributing back or obtaining a commercial license.

-See the [LICENSE](LICENSE) file for full terms.
+See the [LICENSE](LICENSE) file for full AGPL-3.0 terms.

 ---